This Stamina 1110 Magnetic Rowing Machine review details one of the best low-cost magnetic rowers on the market!

 One of the best features about the Stamina 1110 is the price!
 Users love how they can purchase a magnetic rowing machine for under $200 (subject to change).

 It is also currently one of the lowest priced magnetic rowing machines.

-Stamina prefers to sell through Amazon but does offer their product through other online retailers.
-Pricing can range slightly but Amazon usually has the lowest pricing and free shipping on most orders.
+Stamina seems to prefer to sell through Amazon but does offer their product through other online retailers.

 If you are a more experienced fitness enthusiast who has used rowing machines before, then you may feel the Stamina 35-1110 lacks some of the more important features on the higher-end models.
 Like having a more advanced monitor and ability to extend farther forwards.

 If you feel the Stamina 1110 is a little too basic, you can check out a slightly upgraded magnetic rowing machine called the Sunny Health & Fitness SF-RW5515.

 This model is the best selling budget magnetic rower but does cost more (depending on the current pricing of both models).

 You can also browse my full comparison list of rowing machines here and sort by ‘resistance’ and ‘price’.